release-engineering/redhat-repository-validator/README.md

 ----------

 - `DependenciesValidator` try to resolve all required dependencies (scope test, runtime and provided, or optional dependencies are skipped)
-- `ModelValidator` make sure that all pom files are "loadable" (maven can load it's model with strick validation level)
+- `ModelValidator` make sure that all pom files are "loadable" (maven can load it's model with strict validation level)
 - `ChecksumValidator` validate checksums for all repository artifacts (by default  readme and example settings.xml are excluded from this rule)
 - `JarSignatureValidator` validate that all jar files are signed/unsigned
 - `SuspiciousFileValidator` try to find suspicious files in repository (eg. jar without pom, checksum without source file, empty directory, etc...)